This Is the Night (2021 film)

 This Is the Night is a 2021 American drama film written and directed by James DeMonaco.
 It stars Frank Grillo, Lucius Hoyos, Jonah Hauer-King, Bobby Cannavale, and Naomi Watts.
 Jason Blum served as producer under his Blumhouse Productions banner and Sebastien Lemercier served as producer under his Man in a Tree Productions banner.

-The film released at the Angelika Film Center for a limited run on September 17, 2021 and was digitally released on September 21, 2021 by Universal Pictures.
+The film was released at the Angelika Film Center for a limited run on September 17, 2021, and was digitally released on September 21, 2021, by Universal Pictures.
+It was largely panned by critics.

 Plot

 In 1982, a family must confront its greatest challenges and the family realizes that the only way to live is like there's no tomorrow.

 Cast

 In addition, Frankie Montero plays gang leader Gus Giammarino, a brief but pivotal role.

 Production

 On May 15, 2018, Blumhouse Productions and Man in a Tree Productions announced James DeMonaco would be writing and directing a drama film titled Once Upon a Time in Staten Island, with Naomi Watts, Frank Grillo and Bobby Cannavale starring in the film.
 On August 4, 2020, it was announced the film was re-titled This Is the Night.

 Principal photography began on May 30, 2018.